mvr/mvr.github.io/posts/cars-in-my-backyard.md

 admire a house with elegant stilts and sweeping verandahs when there is a bright red 2019 Ford Puma sitting in the driveway?
 Or appreciate a compact, postwar masterpiece when it has a Hilux poking out around the side?
-In the countless hours I've spent positioning myself on the street so I can bathe in the heritage of my neighbourhood, I have not found an angle without some modern monstrosity in my field of view.
+In the hours I've spent positioning myself on the street so I can bathe in the heritage of my neighbourhood, I have not found an angle without some such monstrosity in my field of view.

 We've spent years fighting the vandals who want to destroy the heritage of our neighbourhood.
 Why should we make an exception for